In terms of concepts, Java is vast, so even experienced programmers will find it difficult to remember everything.

 Java has three main types of operators to operate on variables:

-- Arithmetic operators: for performing arithmetic operations such as addition, subtraction, multiplication, and division
+- Arithmetic operators: addition, subtraction, multiplication, division, remainder.

-- Comparison operators: for comparing two values and returning a boolean result
+- Comparison operators: compare two values and return a boolean result.

 Java supports the following arithmetic operators: